burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 19. In C++, converting a *void pointer* to any reference type requires an explicit cast operation.
 In C, this is done implicitly.

-20. Unconditional branching through `goto` is allowed in the middle of a nested block in C (while initialization of automatic variables is not guaranteed), This is not allowed in C++ in general, but there is an exception.
+20. Unconditional branching through `goto` is allowed in the middle of a nested block in C (while initialization of automatic variables is not guaranteed).
+This is not allowed in C++ in general.
+    > But there is an exception.
 The exception is for POD types - you may skip their initialization.
-However, there are no guarantees for the initialization of them.
+However, there are no guarantees for the initialization of vairable with POD Type.

-21. In C++, there are more stringent requirements for inline functions - an `inline` function must be declared as such in all source files.
+21. In C++, there are more stringent requirements for inline functions - an `inline` function must be declared similar in all source files.
 In C99 this is not the case.

 22. In C++, an `inline` function, in terms of code, can have an address and static variables inside.
 In C, it is not allowed.

-23. In C99, the compiler must see the function definition, i.e., the function should be defined so that it is `inline` in `*.h`.
+23. In C99 and in C++, the compiler must see the function definition, i.e., the function should be defined so that it is `inline` in `*.h`.
 The compiler can choose to actually what to do:

-    * inline calls
+    * inline all calls of function
-    * not inline
+    * not inline any calls of function
-    * partially inline.
+    * partially inline, i.e. inline some function calls

 24. C++ allows declaration in conditions, and it's not allowed in C.